 The pacemaker implantation procedure is a life-saving surgery designed to help individuals with irregular heartbeats.
 If your heart beats too slowly or irregularly, a pacemaker can help regulate it, ensuring your heart pumps efficiently.
-In this blog, we will explore what pacemakers are, the risks and benefits of the pacemaker implantation procedure, and what to expect during the surgery.
+This procedure is particularly important for those who may need a pacemaker after TAVR (Transcatheter Aortic Valve Replacement) to maintain optimal heart function.
+Additionally, some patients may eventually require pacemaker replacement surgery to ensure the device continues to operate effectively.
+In this article, we will explore what pacemakers are, the risks and benefits of the pacemaker implant procedure, and what to expect during the surgery.
 Understanding these aspects can help you or a loved one feel more confident about the procedure.

 What Are Pacemakers?